borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] add padding-bottom on anchor links instead of margin-top on the nested elements.
-Expand clickable area

-- [x] for prefers-reduced-motion add a subtle fade in

-- [x] avoid updating the icon color on hover
+- [x] move breadcrumb before galaxy.
+Order matters

+- [x] update footer with more robust background

 - [ ] create a background for the different sections